share this post

 But also, you can use these chicken breasts in slices and serve them as a filling for sandwiches, my homemade flour tortilla recipe, or tacos.

-Best Sauces For Chicken
+Best Sauces With Chicken

 This chicken breasts recipe is also delicious served with some dipping sauce like: